TreszczotkiBorough of Bielsk Podlaski, Bielsk District, Podlaskie Voivodship

-During the German occupation in the close proximity to the village of Treszczotki in the borough of Narew two events took place: “In the autumn of 1942 or in the early 1943 on the fields in the village of Treszczotki the wife and daughter of Icek Chajt were killed.
+During the German occupation in the close proximity to the village of Treszczotki in the borough of Narew the following events took place: “In the autumn of 1942 or in the early 1943 on the fields in the village of Treszczotki the wife and daughter of Icek Chajt were killed.
 [Icek Chajt was a blacksmith killed in Śliwowo in the spring of 1943, IPN Bi 408/185 part 2, p.
 281].
 In the winter of 1943 in the forest near the road leading to the village of Treszczotki the wife and daughter of pharmacist Pilc as well as Szejna Weldman were killed.
 (S 356/71: IPN Bi 1/534 and IPN Bi 1/535.)

-Zofia Sz. testified on 22 May 1973: “At that time the wife of pharmacist Pilc and her daughter were also hiding.
+Zofia Sz. testified on 22 May 1973: “At that time the wife of a pharmacist Pilc and her daughter were also hiding.
 She found out that her husband and son were shot and she came with her daughter to Narew.
-From what people were saying, they were stopped by military policemen from Narew. […] I heard that at that time military police stopped Szejna Wedman, a Narew resident of Jewish nationality.
+From what people were saying, they were stopped by the military policemen from Narew. […] I heard that at that time the military police stopped Szejna Wedman, a Narew resident of Jewish nationality.
 Then, all three Jewish women were driven away in the direction of the village of Treszczotki and shot in a young forest. […] Mrs Pilc was more or less the same age as her husband.
 She was about 50 years old, her daughter was 16-18 years old, Szejna Wedman was about 35 years old.”
 (S 33/15/Zn, p.
 2-7)

 Aleksandra Z. testified on 23 May 1973: “After Pilc’s death I heard that his wife and daughter were also captured.
-They were hiding separately and they were also shot by military policemen from Narew, probably near Treszczotki.”
+They were hiding separately and they were also shot by the military policemen from Narew, probably near Treszczotki.”
 (S33/15/Zn, p.
 10-13)

 In 2014 we visited Treszczotki twice and met Dymitr who, as an 8-year-old child, saw the shooting of a Jewish woman and her teenage daughter from a window. „The women were escaping to the forest but they didn’t reach it – they were shot by a military policeman who was standing near the road.
 The daughter was called Roza.
 Local people put their bodies on a cart and buried them in the forest.”
 (Treszczotki, 6 October 2014.)

-Those murders were also mentioned in the testimonies of Michał B. on 10 September 1973 (S 15/16/Zn, p.
+Those murders were also described in the testimonies of Michał B. on 10 September 1973 (S 15/16/Zn, p.
 34-36) and of Eliasz W. on 17 September 1973 (S 15/16/Zn, p.
 37-39.)
-The latter confirmed the information we received from current residents of the borough of Narew that the murdered women were allegedly buried in the forest in Klejniki.
+The latter confirmed the information we received from the current residents of the borough of Narew that the murdered women were allegedly buried in the forest in Klejniki.
 There are probably more forgotten Jewish graves in this forest.